-The villagers are a tough group to impress.
-But with persistence, your fame will rise.
+The villagers are tough to impress.
+But with persistence, your fame may rise.

 As you go up in fame level, the villagers will put more effort into searching for equipment.
 The base weapon bonus is +1, with a chance of an increase equal to 10% plus your fame level.

 Example: If you have a fame level of 5, there is a 15% chance that a weapon's bonus of +1 will be increased to +2.
 If it is, there will be another 15% chance it will then be increased to +3.
 And so on, up until +9.